-- Vocational Education and Training (VET) courses are available to students while they are still at school.
-This is often referred to as VETIS. - Vocational Education and Training in Schools (VETiS) is a program that enables students to gain nationally recognised qualifications.
-Students learn skills and knowledge required for specific industries. - VETIS can be undertaken in Years 10, 11 and 12, and can count towards the Queensland Certificate of Education. - VET can also be undertaken while a young person is still enrolled at school through a school-based apprenticeship or traineeship (SAT).
+- Vocational Education and Training (VET) courses are available to students while they are still at school. - VET subjects can be undertaken as part of the school timetable through a classroom delivery model, via external self-paced courses or off site training such as TAFE. - VET can be undertaken in Years 10, 11 and 12, and can count towards the Queensland Certificate of Education. - VET can also be undertaken while a young person is still enrolled at school through a school-based apprenticeship or traineeship (SAT).